HackingDiversity/Hackathon2018/webapp/Chalk_and_Slate/README.md

   - #### Health

     - Each school can include resources to their on-campus centers, such as mental health counseling, the health center, sexual assault resources, and student-run hotlines.
-These resources will depend on each school but will also include national groups like RAIN and National Suicide Prevention Hotline.
+These resources will depend on each school but will also include national groups like RAIN and the National Suicide Prevention Hotline.

   - #### Academic & Career